Combinatorial Markov Search: Proofs for Section

 We now repeat the argument at $\hat{g}_s$.
 Although the optimization problem is slightly different, the arguments are all exactly the same.
 In particular, we just utilize $h_{s}(\lambda,\{q_{s,a}\}) = \sum_a \lambda(a) g_{s,a}(q_{s,a})$ and $\hat{h}_s$ in the exactly analogous way, and then the entire argument is the same.
 This completes the induction.

-Finally, as $|S|=m$, there can be at most $2m$ levels of induction, so using that $(1+\alpha)^{2m} \leq (1+\epsilon)$ completes the proof. \end{proof}
+Finally, as $|S|=m$, there can be at most $2m$ levels of induction, so using that $(1+\alpha)^{2m} \leq e^{2\alpha m} = e^{\epsilon/2} \leq (1+\epsilon)$ completes the proof. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lemma:exante-dags-f-fptas}] Lemma \ref{lemma:exante-dags-approx-gs} implies the accuracy result.
-Considering the running time of the algorithm, at for each state and action, we build a piecewise linear concave function $\hat{g}_{s,a}$ with $T+2$ pieces, where $T$ is the floor of the solution to $b(1+\alpha)^T = 1$, i.e. $T = O(\tfrac{1}{\alpha}\ln(\tfrac{1}{b})) = O(\tfrac{|S|}{\epsilon}\ln(\tfrac{\max_s V(s)}{b}))$.
-For each piece of the piecewise function, we solve a concave optimization problem subject to a linear constraint, using constant-time oracles for concave functions (including access to supergradients) that have already been constructed, and do a bit of post processing.
-Similarly for $\hat{g}_s$.
-This is a polynomial number of functions to build, each taking polynomial time. \end{proof}
+\begin{proof}[Proof of Proposition \ref{prop:ex-ante-MSP}] Lemma \ref{lemma:exante-dags-approx-gs} implies the accuracy result.
+Considering the running time of the algorithm, for each state and action, we build a piecewise linear concave function $\hat{g}_{s,a}$ with $T+2$ pieces, where $T$ is the floor of the solution to $b(1+\alpha)^T = 1$, i.e. $T = O(\tfrac{1}{\alpha}\ln(\tfrac{1}{b})) = O(\tfrac{|S|}{\epsilon}\ln(\tfrac{\max_s V(s)}{b}))$.
+For each piece of the piecewise function, we solve a concave optimization problem subject to a linear constraint, using constant-time oracles for concave functions (including access to supergradients) that have already been constructed, and do polynomial-time post-processing \elias{too vague?}.
+The construction of $\hat{g}_s$ is efficient by a similar argument.
+We thus build a polynomial number of functions, each taking polynomial time. \end{proof}